-- Calibration system verification, in order to determine the effectiveness and precision of the BP for the alignment of center of mass and center of rotation. - 2) Air tank balancing test.
-Several experiments will be carried out to determine if the used quantity of air is the same for both the tanks.
-Also, several tests will be performed to determine the amount of air consumed by the thrusters given a set of operating times. - Epoxy floor characterization in order to determine the level of flatness and, in case of not perfect flatness, the fraction of gravity force that the system will be subject to. - 4) Experimental verification, for the first time in 6DOF, of the Lyapunov approach of [24], specifically designed for spacecraft equipped with on/off thrusters only.
+- 1) Calibration system verification, in order to determine the effectiveness and precision of the positioning table for the alignment of center of mass and center of rotation. - 2) Mass balancing system calibration, in order to compensate the center of mass movement provoked by the compressed air consumption.
+The air mass inside each tank will be measured in order to ensure that an identical quantity of air is consumed.
+The balancing system will be tested to determine the time response and the positioning accuracy. - 3) Epoxy floor characterization in order to determine the level of flatness and, in case of not perfect flatness, the fraction of gravity force that the system will be subject to. - 4) Experimental verification, for the first time in 6DOF, of the Lyapunov approach of [24], specifically designed for spacecraft equipped with on/off thrusters only.